This annual list of the best salon and beauty franchises was revised and updated on January 6, 2023.

 6. Cost Cutters Family Hair Care

-First Choice Haircutters was started in Ontario, Canada back in 1980 to cater to value-conscious families.
-It’s a walk-in concept that is often located in strip-malls and offers a seven-day guarantee on all its products and services.
-The chain’s full-service salons offer hair care for women, men, and kids, including haircuts, trims, coloring, deep conditioning, and waxing.
-First Choice Haircutters is part of the Regis Corporation family of 20 different salon brands.
-There are currently 407 locations, 197 of which are franchises outside the U.S. (in Canada), with the remaining 210 all being company-owned.
+First Choice Haircutters is a Canadian hair salon chain catering to value-conscious families with its walk-in model and salons that are often located in strip malls.
+It also offers a seven-day guarantee on all its products and services.
+The chain’s full-service offerings include haircuts, trims, coloring, deep conditioning, and waxing.
+First Choice Haircutters is part of the Regis Corporation family of 27 different salon brands.

 10. SEVA Beauty